dotwebstack/dotwebstack/docs/README.md

 ### 1. Good code

 * Code does not contain any (Eclipse) warnings or errors.
-* Code is has 100% unittest coverage for testable code.
+* Code has 100% unittest coverage for testable code.
 * Code review has been performed:
-  * Code is pushed to a feature branch, not directory to the main branch;
+  * Code has been pushed to a feature branch, not directory to the main branch;
-  * At least one member is requested to review a pull request;
+  * At least one member has been requested to review a pull request;
-  * Code is well documented;
+  * Code has been well documented;
   * Code does not contain any TODOs (they must be administered as new Jira issues);
-  * Code follows the [coding-](coding.md), [logging-](logging.md) and [exception handling](exception-handling.md) guidelines.
+  * Code follows the [coding-](./qa/coding.md), [logging-](./qa/logging.md) and [exception handling](./qa/exception-handling.md) guidelines.
 * Code does not introduce any new [SonarCloud issues][1].

-### 2. Throughly tested
+### 2. Thoroughly tested

-* Code is tested locally and can be demo-ed in the sandbox project.
+* Code is tested locally and can be demoed in the sandbox project.
 * Sandbox project contains configuration for any new feature (added to regression test).
 * Configuration of sandbox project conforms to the [shapes graph](../vocabulary/elmo-shacl.ttl) for the [elmo vocabulary](../vocabulary/elmo2.ttl).
 See also the [elmo documentation page](../vocabulary/README.md).
 * Sandbox project regression test has been performed.